austimkelly/rekon/README.md

-    "run_ip_scan": true, -- Provide a list of associated IP addresses "http_status_scan": true, -- Return the HTTP status of the domain "sec_headers_scan": true, -- Look for specific missing security headers "run_pii_scan": true, -- See what PII may be returned by the default request.
+    "run_ip_scan": true, -- Provide a list of associated IP addresses "http_status_scan": true, -- Return the HTTP status of the domain "sec_headers_scan": true, -- Look for specific missing security headers }
-}
 ```